Pueblo Chemical Depot

-The plant will operate until all the chemical weapons have been destroyed.
+The plant operated until all the chemical weapons were destroyed.
 Closure activities (shut-down, dismantling, and restoration of site) are slated to be wrapped up by 2023.
 This is far beyond the April 2012 deadline set by the Chemical Weapons Convention.
 PuebloPlex will head the redevelopment of Pueblo Chemical Depot.

 Once the mustard agent has been treated and environmental restoration is complete, the depot will be transferred to the community with possibilities of solar farming to contribute energy to the military complex in Colorado Springs, Fort Carson, Peterson and Schriever Air Force bases.